Wondering what I have been doing lately?

 Who do you admire most?

 My late mother.
-She suffered from undiagnosed bipolar illness until late in life.
+She managed to raise four children while suffering from undiagnosed bipolar illness.

 What five words that describe you best?